 Both lime and lemon juices contain high amounts of vitamin C, flavonoids, and antioxidants.
 And the total calories in a serving of lime juice resemble those in a serving of lemon juice.

 Aside from the fact that lime juice tends to be slightly more acidic than lemon juice, the differences are negligible.
-So you can definitely substitute lemon juice for lime juice.
+So you can definitely substitute lemon juice for lime juice (see our healthy cucumber drinks for more ideas.)

 This cucumber lime juice recipe contains 55 calories per serving.
 A small portion of these is from proteins and carbohydrates in the form of sugars and fibers.